Withdrawal from the University

 The Office of Financial Aid will use the official withdrawal date documented by the Office of the Registrar for the purpose of calculating the Return of Title IV funds.
 Students who fail to attend classes may have to repay part or all of Title IV funding received.

 Students who withdraw from school prior to completing 60% or a term may be required to repay a portion of the federal financial aid received for that term.
 Federal aid includes Federal Stafford Loan, Federal Perkins Loan, Federal PLUS Loan, Federal Pell Grant, and Federal Supplemental Education Opportunity Grant.
 Students may also become ineligible for future aid — see "Standards of Satisfactory Academic Progress".

-Students who receive all "F" or "UW" grades will be classified as an "Unauthorized Withdrawal" and the Office of Financial Aid will use the official withdrawal date documented by the Office of the Registrar for the purpose of calculating the Return of the Title IV funds.
+Students who receive all "F" or "UW" grades will be classified as an "Unauthorized Withdrawal" and the Office of Financial Aid will use the official last date of attendance documented by the Office of the Registrar, if available, for the purpose of calculating the Return of the Title IV funds.
 Students planning to leave school, it is important to follow the formal withdrawal procedures with the Office of the Registrar and understand the financial obligations.

 For more information on how your withdrawal will impact financial aid, please visit http://www.unco.edu/ofa/aid/maintaining/Withdrawing/index.asp.

 The Housing and Residential Education and Dining Services Departments will follow the University rate schedule with the first ten days being charged at the daily rate up to the 25% withdrawal charge.